 For all you shopping fanatics that’s in NYC in November, Black Friday is the day for you.
 There are huge discounts and bargains everywhere.
 Because Black Friday is a very popular shopping day, you’ll most likely encounter long lines in front of the bigger named stores.
 Prices can go down significantly, as much as 80%.
 It makes sense to go to a mall or outlet on this day – it will be really cheap.
 Let’s not forget you’re in the greatest city in the world, which means you’ll have a lot of choices where you can shop from.

-On November 28th at 7:00 pm (tentative), Rockefeller Plaza at the Rockefeller Center celebrates the highly anticipated Tree Lighting Ceremony.
+In November 2019 at 7:00 pm (tentative), Rockefeller Plaza at the Rockefeller Center celebrates the highly anticipated Tree Lighting Ceremony.
 The event is decorated with 45,000 LED bulbs and countless Swarovski crystals.
 This is one of the highlights in New York in November and has media coverage from all over the world.
 The legendary Christmas tree in New York officially heralds the Christmas season.
 The ceremony is usually accompanied by various musical performances and sensational atmosphere and vibes.
 You can visit the tree until the beginning of January.
 (Address: 30 Rockefeller Plaza)

 One of the most beautiful retreats in Manhattan is Central Park.
 If you’re in New York in November, make sure to check it out as there is always something going on at every corner.
 The trees are now in a deep red orange autumnal color which gives the park a beautiful aesthetic.
 You can just stroll around Central Park, ride your bike, or take guided tour.
 We have put together a selection of tours that you can do in Central Park here.